 What Are The Guidelines For Child Support In New York?

 New York uses a formula based upon a percentage of the “combined adjusted gross income” of each parent to determine how much child support to order.
 For amounts of combined parental income reaching $141,000, the obligation is 17 percent of the total income for one child, 25 percent for two, 29 percent for three, 31 percent for four, and 35 percent for five or more children.
 If the combined parental income exceeds $141,000, the courts will use their discretion to reach a decision.

-Child support must be paid after an order is made; failure to do so will result in disciplinary action.
-Courts can enforce child support through wage garnishment orders, which direct the employer of the non-custodial parent to deduct the amount of the payment from their paychecks and send it directly to the custodial parent.
-Or, if payments are made to an agency, any back payments, or “arrears,” can be deducted from the non-custodial parent’s tax return and sent to the custodial parent.
+Child support must be paid after an order is made; failure to do so can result in disciplinary action.
+Courts can enforce child support through wage garnishment orders, which direct the employer of the noncustodial parent to deduct the amount of the payment from their paychecks and send it directly to the custodial parent.
+If payments are made to an agency, any back payments, commonly referred to as “arrears,” can be deducted from the non-custodial parent’s tax return and sent to the custodial parent.

 Child support orders can be modified with proof of a change in circumstances, including changes to a parent’s financial, living, or employment situation.
 Other grounds for a child support modification include unexpected expenses for the child, including a need for special education or hefty medical bills.
 Both parents must submit documentation showing their financial situations before a judge can make an appropriate modification.

 Child support can only be terminated if the child reaches the age of 21 or becomes emancipated.
 In some circumstances, support may remain in effect after the age of 21 if the child has further educational needs.
 If the child refuses to have a relationship with their parent despite the parent’s best efforts, they may be able to have the courts terminate the support order.